MEET THE TEAM

 University of Minnesota

 Dr. David Mulla is the Larson Chair and professor for Soil & Water Resources in the Department of Soil, Water, and Climate at the University of Minnesota and director of the Precision Agriculture Center.
-Dr. Mulla received a Ph.D. degree in Agronomy from Purdue University with emphasis in soil physics.
+Dr. Mulla received a Ph.D. in Agronomy from Purdue University with emphasis in soil physics.
 Dr. Mulla’s research emphasizes precision conservation, land management and water quality interactions, ecosystem services, and foodshed modeling.

 Katherine Pivaral